 Traditional Islamically Integrated Psychotherapy (TIIP) is therapeutic framework that is an ever-evolving modality of psychological treatment originally published by Keshavarzi, H & Haque, A in 2013.
 Since then, there has research directed at further developing this framework.
 TIIP is the culmination of Khalil Center’s research on psychological treatment conducted by its interdisciplinary team consisting of dually trained professionals and Islamic scholars.
 The TIIP model offers a framework for integrating contemporary behavioral science into an inherently Islamic framework.
 The foundations of this model are rooted in an Islamic epistemological and ontological framework.

-The practice applications of this model are through techniques that are of two types: 1) inherently Islamic approaches of psychotherapy inspired by the Qur’an, Prophetic Tradition and the traditions of the scholars particularly of the spiritual sciences of taziyah al-nafs such as muraqabah, dua etc and 2) filtration and integration of mainstream modalities that are adapted for usage and consistent with the foundations and principles of Traditional Islamically Integrated Psychotherapy (TIIP).
+The practice applications of this model are through techniques that are of two types: 1) inherently Islamic approaches of psychotherapy inspired by the Qur’an, Prophetic Tradition and the traditions of the scholars particularly of the spiritual sciences of taziyah al-nafs such as muraqabah, dua etc and 2) adaptation and integration of mainstream interventions that are consistent with the foundations and principles of Traditional Islamically Integrated Psychotherapy (TIIP).

 This approach is not a strictly regimented or manualized therapeutic modality but rather provides general theoretical directions and insights on integrating psychotherapeutic practice and the Islamic spiritual tradition.
 It provides a framework that allows for an integration that is rooted in the Islamic tradition and is an ever-evolving model of care that is continuously developing through ongoing interdisciplinary research.

 LEVEL 1 Training – Learning the Foundations of TIIP

 LEVEL 2 Training – Advanced Application of TIIP across treatment settings and problems